falcon-coder-dev/project_falcon125/README.md

 # project_falcon125
 this is my second repository on github
 <br>
-author is ranja karmakar and
+author is ranjan k karmakar and
 <br>
 he is studying in python
+from jharkhand
+git . command learning